Harpactognathus: Discovery and naming

 The Bone Cabin at Bone Cabin Quarry, where Harpactognathus fossils were first unearthed.

 In 1996 during excavations of the Bone Cabin Quarry in Albany, Wyoming, an incomplete rostrum of a pterosaur was unearthed in strata deriving from the upper limits of the Salt Wash Member of the Morrison Formation.
 These strata are composed of fluvial channel deposits, coarse sand, and sand-pebble conglomerates which date to the late Kimmeridgian stage of the Late Jurassic period.
 In 1999, a pterosaur mandible was found within a meter of the rostrum fragment.
 In 2003, American paleontologist Kenneth Carpenter and colleagues described the rostrum as belonging to a new genus and species of scaphognathine pterosaur, Harpactognathus gentryii.
 The rostrum fragment was chosen to be the holotype (specimen used as the basis for the taxon), cataloged under specimen number NAMAL 101, whereas the status of the mandible fragment was left uncertain.
 The holotype resides in the Stewart Museum of Paleontology at Ogden's George S. Eccles Dinosaur Park in northern Utah.
 The generic name Harpactognathus, meaning "seizing/grasping jaws", comes from the Greek roots harpact, "seize" or "grab", and gnathus, "jaws".
 The specific name gentryii is in honor of Joe Gentry, a volunteer for the western Paleontological Laboratories in Lehi, Utah.
 Prior to the naming of Harpactognathus, the pterosaur Comodactylus ostromi was named in 1981 by researcher Peter Galton on the basis of a fourth metacarpal, a wing bone, (YPM 9150) that had been found in Como Bluff, Wyoming, another Morrison Formation site.
 Comodactylus was later declared a nomen dubium, though Carpenter and colleagues noted that this fourth metacarpal may belong to Harpactognathus based on its size and rhamphorhynchid characteristics.
 However, a lack of overlap makes this impossible to prove.

-In a 2014 study, paleontologist S. Christopher Bennett argued that the mandible as well as a large pterosaur humerus (upper arm bone) belong to the same individual as the holotype rostrum.
+In a 2014 study, paleontologist S. Christopher Bennett argued that the mandible as well as a large pterosaur humerus (upper arm bone; EDP-SM 2017.02.003) belong to the same individual as the holotype rostrum.
 This would expand the known material of Harpactognathus from a rostrum to also include a mandible and a humerus.
 Bennett stated that the large size, morphology, and close proximity of the mandible and humerus to the holotype mean that they could have come from the same individual.
 Additionally, no other pterosaur remains were found in the Bone Cabin Quarry, making it parsimonious to assign all of these elements to the same individual.
 However, the referral of the mandible to Harpactognathus is questionable, as it is likely from a different type of rhamphorynchid or rhamphorhynchine based on its slender nature and the anatomy of its alveoli (tooth-bearing holes in the skull).
+In a 2025 paper, paleontologists Michael Sprague and Matthew McLain described the humerus in detail, which they assigned to Harpactognathus based on its size, location, and parsimony.